2025 FedEx Cup Playoffs: Tour Championship

-The Tour Championship will be played August 21–24; 30 players are eligible, and there is no second-round cut.
+The Tour Championship was played August 21–24 with 30 players eligible, and there was no second-round cut.

 In May 2025, the PGA Tour announced updates to the format of the season-ending Tour Championship.
 Beginning this year, starting strokes, first introduced for the 2018–19 season, will be eliminated, with the tournament now being played as a regular 72-hole stroke-play event, with all players starting the tournament at even par.
 The player who scores the lowest in the Tour Championship wins the FedEx Cup.